Der Hexer (1964 film): Production

 The film was adapted from the 1925 novel by Edgar Wallace titled The Ringer (originally: The Gaunt Stranger).
 An earlier German version had been made in the Weimar Republic in 1932, also called Der Hexer.

 Shooting took place from 3 June to 10 July 1964 on location in Hamburg and at the Spandau Studios in Berlin.

 Release

 The FSK gave the film a rating of 16 and up and found it not appropriate for screenings on public holidays.

 It premiered on 21 August 1964 at the Alhambra in Düsseldorf.

 Parody

-In 2004, the film Der Wixxer was released.
+The title of the 2004 German comedy film Der Wixxer is a parody of and wordplay on Der Hexer.
 It parodies German media in general (akin to the Scary Movie series), but puts particular emphasis on parodying the German Edgar Wallace productions of the 1960s and 1970s.
-Whereas "Der Hexer" translates to witcher or warlock in English, "Der Wixxer" is an intentional misspelling of "der Wichser", a vulgar insult meaning "the wanker".
+Whereas "Der Hexer" translates to witcher or warlock in English, "Der Wixxer" is an intentional misspelling of "der Wichser", a vulgar derogatory term meaning "the wanker".